Dawn-Of-Justice/gitreadlater/src/server/README.md

 npm run dev
 ```

-## Stripe Setup
+## Paddle Setup

-1. Create a Stripe account at [stripe.com](https://stripe.com)
+1. Create a Paddle account at [Paddle.com](https://Paddle.com)
-2. In the Stripe Dashboard, go to Developers > API keys and copy your Secret Key
+2. In the Paddle Dashboard, go to Developers > API keys and copy your Secret Key
 3. Create a product and subscription price:
    - Go to Products > Create Product
    - Set the product name (e.g., "Git ReadLater Premium")